 One representative case is the NTT East case.
 In this case, NTT East Japan (Japan's largest landline telecommunications company and essentially the only company providing connection to optical fibre facilities) entered the FTTH service market in eastern Japan (a communication service using optical fibre for detached houses), while requiring existing competitors to pay NTT East Japan a business fee for starting a new FTTH service connecting to optical fibre.
 The allegation was that by excluding the business activities of other telecommunications carriers in the FTTH service market by setting a low user-specific fee, NTT East Japan restrained competition in the market in eastern Japan, amounting to private monopolisation.
-The court held, among other things, that such conduct could be regarded as a conduct having both aspects of a 'unilateral and one-sided transaction refusal' or 'bargain sale', and amount to exclusionary conduct.
-In assessing the illegality of NTT East Japan's conduct under the AMA, one consideration was the requirement for competitors of products and services offered by market-dominant operators in the upstream market.
+The court held, among other things, that such conduct could be regarded as a conduct having both aspects of a 'unilateral and one-sided refusal to deal' or 'low price sales', and amount to exclusionary conduct.